cvonk/IRLib/README.txt

 ****************************************************
 The library handles the following protocols:
 NEC, Sony, RC5, RC6, Raw all of which were supported in the KS version.
-Additionally added Panasonic_Old, JVC, NECx.
+Additionally added Panasonic_Old, JVC, NECx, SilverLit.
 Also added KS hash code routines which he released separately.
 Example code included but not in the library: Samsung36, DirecTV, GIcable. rcmm (U-Verse)